Intervention/docs/image/v4/basics/colors.md

 ## Colorspaces

-The supported colorspaces depend mainly on the driver used.
+The supported colorspaces primarily depend on the driver used.
 While the Imagick and Vips driver support multiple colorspaces, the GD driver is limited to RGB.